2006 Macedonian parliamentary election: Conduct

 The representatives of the EU and the United States continued with their efforts to stop the irregularities.
 NATO warned the Macedonian government that pre-election violence risked delays to the country's ambitions to join the military alliance.
-Problems within the Macedonian bloc stopped immediately, and incidents between the Albanian parties also progressively stopped.
+Problems within the Macedonian bloc stopped immediately and incidents between the Albanian parties also progressively stopped.
 The last week of the campaign was calm, with almost no incidents.
 There were no major problems on election day, with only minor irregularities in the western part of the country.
 The counting of the votes also passed almost without any objections.
 The Macedonian government, the European Union and the United States dubbed the elections "a success".

 Results

-The results showed a clear victory for the coalition led by VMRO-DPMNE, which won 45 of the 120 seats.
-The centre-left coalition led by the SDSM won 35 seats.
+The results showed a clear victory for the coalition led by VMRO-DPMNE-led For a Better Macedonia coalition, which won 45 of the 120 seats.
+The centre-left Together for Macedonia coalition led by the SDSM won 35 seats.
 The majority of Albanian votes went to the DUI–PDP coalition (17 seats), while the DPA won 11 seats.
 Other parties that won seats included the New Social Democratic Party (7 seats), VMRO-NP (6 seats), Democratic Renewal of Macedonia (1 seat) and the Party for European Future (1 seat).